Venice-D2D/venice-qt/README.md

 ```
 sudo apt install qtbase5-dev qt5-qmake qtconnectivity5 cmake
 ```
-- If you have the issue `Project ERROR: Cannot run compiler 'g++'` you can also install `build-essential`
+- If you find the issue `Project ERROR: Cannot run compiler 'g++'` you can also install `build-essential`

 ```
 sudo apt install build-essential